Parent

 CTL_MOD

-modifies the registration of an IO object via epoll_ctl
+modifies the registration of a target IO object via epoll_ctl

 ERR